sratilai/paper/README.md

 I would like to write a short article/ essay on our digicoffee initiative to be published in some academic journal.

 # Diginotes
-Here below are my notes from ASEEES conference, which took place in Boston Nov 21-24, 2013
+Here below are my notes from ASEEES conference, which took place in Boston Nov 21-24, 2013.
+This can be used as the basis for our essay.
+I'll write a little on all three topics..
 ## Topics
 1. What is digital humanities (DH) ?
 2. The "filter bubble"